 As per usual, Nintendo’s first-party support is unparalleled – Switch players have access to titles like The Legend of Zelda: Breath of the Wild, ARMS, Mario Kart 8 Deluxe, Super Mario Odyssey, Splatoon 2 and more.

-Additionally, here are links to the biggest Switch exclusive titles of 2018:
+Additionally, here are links to the biggest Switch exclusive titles of 2018 and 2019:

 - Super Smash Bros.
 Ultimate